Hector-the-red-squirrel/Review-copy/README.md

 Calculation of proportion of GC per 100k segments and compared it to mean R^2 of the corresponding segments.

 # Polistes - Intergenic
 Example file for annotated segment Odds ratio.
 Both Bombus and Polistes had their SNPs containing vcfs divdied into Synonymous, Non-Synonymous, Intergeic, and Intronic categories.
+The procedure done in 'Ancestral Allele Call' was repeated and OR was calculated per segment.
+  ** No intragenic file.